Should We Add CBD to Our Routine?

 Interestingly, since the World Anti-Doping Agency lifted its ban on CBD in September 2018, a number of fitness professionals and athletes have come forth in support.
 US Professional Basketball player Adam Kemp admits that he uses it as the staple for high performance, muscle building, and boosted stamina.

 The main attraction for gym-goers adding CBD to their workout is due to claims of its anti-inflammatory properties.
 Inflammation and specifically muscle inflammation is enough to hinder anyone’s fitness journey.
-After a good workout, muscles tissue become deeply inflamed, no matter how much you stretch before or after.
+After a good workout, muscle tissue becomes deeply inflamed, no matter how much you stretch before or after.

 Inflammation left unchecked is the hallmark of muscle damage and sport-related injuries.
 This is the reason you often see serious athletes bearing sub-zero temperature ice baths or chomping down on antioxidant containing foods or supplements.
 Thorsten Rudroff, exercise scientist and director of the Integrative Neurophysiology Laboratory at Colorado State University says “CBD for exercise-induced inflammation is absolutely the next big area we need to explore”.